 Objectives of Team-Teaching:

-The team-teaching method is practiced mainly at a single classroom or space and it is developed so as to improvise the learning strategies for the students.
+The team-teaching method practiced mainly at a single classroom or space and it developed to improvise the learning strategies for the students.

 Advantages of Team Teaching in Education:

 One can get an efficient form of learning at a very low cost; as such no new resources required to start team teaching.